My Job Went to India...

 “Too many of us seem to believe that specializing in something simply means not knowing about other things.”

-I would have titled it something like “The Mature Pragmatic Programmer”, as it is a perfect second volume for “The Pragmatic Programmer” (What? you haven’t read it?
-Stop reading this stupid blog and go get TPP now!).
+I would have titled it something like “The Mature Pragmatic Programmer”, as it is a perfect second volume for “The Pragmatic Programmer”.